Kevin Emerson: Band

-Books

-His books are Carlos is Gonna Get It, The Fellowship For Alien Detection and the vampire series Oliver Nocturne and The Chronicle of the Dark Star.
-He has also written The Lost Code Series.

 Reception

 R.J.
 Carter of the Trades said that the first Oliver Nocturne book is creepy, good for kids eight and up, and he gave the book a B+.
-Wendy Hines of Armchair Interviews said that she highly recommends the first Olver Nocturne book.
+Wendy Hines of Armchair Interviews said that she highly recommends the first Oliver Nocturne book.

+In 2017, Last Day on Mars was a finalist for the Cybils Award for Elementary and Middle Grade Speculative Fiction.